10 Healthy Airplane and Road Trip Snacks According to Dietitians

 8. Greek Yogurt Parfait

 Combining protein-rich Greek yogurt with the sweetness of dried fruit, nuts, and the crunch of granola creates a delightful and balanced snack.
-This snack provides a mix of protein, healthy fats, and complex carbohydrates, making it a satisfying option for on the go.
+This snack provides a mix of protein, healthy fats, and complex carbohydrates, making it a satisfying option for on-the-go.

 Simply pack your dried fruit, nut, and granola mix, and buy a yogurt at the airport or rest stop so you don’t have to worry about keeping it cold en route.